The Top 5 Best Back Exercises

 Dumbbell Reverse Flyes

-This exercise used to be listed at the #5 best back exercise, but I really couldn’t live with myself for including it in that list.
-Therefore, read this section while keeping in mind that dumbbell reverse flyes are probably somewhere in the top 10 best back exercises, but it is not top 5.
+This exercise used to be listed as the #5 best back exercise, but I really couldn’t live with myself for including it in that list.
+Therefore, read this section while keeping in mind that dumbbell reverse flies are probably somewhere in the top 10 best back exercises, but it is not in the top 5.

-OK, you might be thinking this exercise is foo-foo, but it really works the smaller muscles in your upper back, including your rear delts.
-I guess I wouldn’t really recommend this as a staple exercise for powerlifters or other strength athletes, but it is mandatory for bodybuilders.
-This will really help to separate the muscles in the back, and will build the rear delts, which are typically very hard to cultivate.
+OK, you might be thinking this exercise is foo-foo, but it works the smaller muscles in your upper back, including your rear delts.
+I guess I wouldn’t recommend this as a staple exercise for powerlifters or other strength athletes, but it is mandatory for bodybuilders.
+This will help to separate the muscles in the back and will build the rear delts, which are typically very hard to cultivate.

 Variations: because this is not a compound exercise, reverse flies on any number of machines or cables are usually an acceptable alternative to dumbbells.

-To use this exercise list optimally, you will want to choose 1 horizontal movement and 1 vertical movement, to work into each workout.
-For full body workouts, choose only one exercise each day, but be sure to alternate between horizontal and vertical.
-However if you are in a back specialization phase you can definitely choose 1 vertical and 1 horizontal movement for each workout to really force your back to adapt.
+To use this Best Back Exercises list optimally, you will want to choose 1 horizontal movement and 1 vertical movement, to work into each workout.
+For full-body workouts, choose only one exercise each day, but be sure to alternate between horizontal and vertical.
+However, if you are in a back specialization phase you can choose 1 vertical and 1 horizontal movement for each workout to force your back to adapt.

 Share the Swole!